 - ½ cup roasted salted peanuts, chopped

-- Preheat to 400°F. Using a large, sharp knife, cut the spaghetti squash in half.
-Scrape out the seeds and guts using a spoon, and sprinkle the cut sides with olive oil.
+- Using a large, sharp knife, cut the spaghetti squash in half.
+Scrape out the seeds using a spoon and sprinkle the cut sides with olive oil.
 Season with kosher salt and freshly ground black pepper.
 Place the squash cut side down on a baking sheet and roast until tender and easily pierced with a knife, about 45 minutes.
 When the squash is done, use a fork to scrape out the flesh of each half into “noodles”.
 Place the noodles in a colander or sieve and drain for 10 minutes to remove the extra moisture.

-- Meanwhile, prepare the vegetables: peel and shred three carrots.
-Thinly slice one half red pepper.
+- Meanwhile, peel and shred 3 carrots.
+Thinly slice ½ red pepper.
 Mince 4 cloves garlic.
 Thinly slice 4 green onions.
-In a small bowl, beat together two eggs.
-Separately, thinly slice 1 green onion and chop about ½ cup of fresh cilantro.
+In a small bowl, beat together 2 eggs.
+Separately, thinly slice 1 green onion and chop ½ cup of fresh cilantro.

-- In another small bowl, mix together the sauce: mix 3 tablespoons sweet chili sauce, 3 tablespoons soy sauce, juice of ½ lime, and if desired, a few squirts of sriracha.
+- In another small bowl, mix together 3 tablespoons sweet chili sauce, 3 tablespoons soy sauce, juice of ½ lime, and if desired, a few dashes of Sriracha.

 - When the squash is ready, in a large skillet heat 2 tablespoons peanut oil over medium high heat.
-Add the garlic and scallions cook until fragrant, about 45 seconds.
+Add the garlic and green onions cook until fragrant, about 45 seconds.
 Pour in the eggs and scramble until almost cooked.
 Add the red pepper, carrots, 1 cup bean sprouts, and squash noodles.
 Add 3 pinches kosher salt and toss together.
-Add the sauce and stir to combine.
+Pour on the sauce and stir to combine.
 Cook about 2 minutes, until the vegetables are heated through but still crisp.

-- Garnish with plenty of crushed peanuts, fresh bean sprouts, and chopped cilantro and green onion.
+- Garnish with plenty of crushed peanuts, fresh bean sprouts, cilantro, and green onion.